saojs/website/docs/saofile.md

 - __Type__: `boolean`
 - __Default__: `false`

 This is a property only for SAO, it is used to store user inputs so that SAO can use stored value as default value the next time.
+Note that different version of a generator stores the inputs in different places.

 ### `default`

-When `default` is a string, you can use `{name}` to access properties in [GeneratorContext](../generator-instance.md). e.g. Use `default: '{gitUser.name}'` to set the default value to the name of the git user.
+When `default` is a string, you can use `{propName}` to access properties on [Generator Instance](./generator-instance.md). e.g. Use `default: '{gitUser.name}'` to set the default value to the name of the git user.
+If you want to disable interpolations here, use double back-slash: `\\{gitUser.name}`.

 ## Actions